Prada announces diversity council after blackface outrage

-Two Americans, artist Theaster Gates and film director Ava DuVernay, will chair the council, Prada said.
+Two Americans, artist Theaster Gates and film director Ava DuVernay, will chair the council, Prada said Wednesday.
 The group will work to develop “diverse talent” and create more opportunities for students of color, the luxury fashion house said.

 Gates said his work “amplifies the voices that have been absent from the broad cultural conversations,” and he was happy to work with Prada to help make the company more “reflective of the world today.”